ISISComputingGroup/ibex_developers_manual/Editing-the-Wiki.md

 ### Markdown
 Markdown is the preferred format for Wiki pages as it supports useful features like code highlighting.
-Other similar document types are available, for example ReST may be useful if moving documentation from other sources.
+Other similar document types are available, for example ReST or MediaWiki may be useful if moving documentation from other sources.

 For a 3-minute introduction to Markdown see ['Mastering Markdown'](https://guides.github.com/features/mastering-markdown/).